Co-Parenting as a Team

 Aim for consistency

 Rules.
-Rules don’t have to be exactly the same between two households, but if you and your ex-spouse establish generally consistent guidelines, your kids won’t have to bounce back and forth between two radically different disciplinary environments.
-Important lifestyle rules like homework issues, curfews, and off-limit activities should be followed in both households.
+Rules don’t have to be exactly the same between two households, but if you and your ex-spouse establish generally consistent guidelines, your kids won’t be confused or have to bounce back and forth between two radically different disciplinary environments.
+Important lifestyle rules like homework issues, curfews, and off-limit activities should be followed in both households as much as possible.

 Discipline.
 Try to follow similar systems of consequences for broken rules, even if the infraction didn’t happen under your roof.
 So, if your kids have lost TV privileges while at your ex’s house, follow through with the restriction.
 The same can be done for rewarding good behavior.

 Schedule.
-Where you can, aim for some consistency in your children’s schedules.
-Making meals, homework, and bedtimes similar can go a long way toward your child’s adjustment to having two homes.
+Where you can, aim for some consistency in your children’s schedules which is important.
+Making meals, homework, organizing their bedroom and bedtimes similar can go a long way toward your child’s adjustment to having two homes.

 Major decisions need to be made by both you and your ex.
 Being open, honest, and straightforward about important issues is crucial to both your relationship with your ex and your children’s well-being.